 The manager may be discharged only if the shareholders take this decision.
 We can guide you to start a business in Costa Rica.

-Another legal requirement for registering a limited liability company in Costa Rica is keeping the account statements and book and submitting them to the Tax authorities.
+Another legal requirement for registering a limited liability company in Costa Rica in 2024 is keeping the account statements and book and submitting them to the Tax authorities.
 The following books must be kept: Minute Books for Shareholders’ meetings, Journal, General Account and General Ledger.
-We can also offer support in immigration to Costa Rica.

-Contact us if you want to open an LLC and need support in applying for residency in Costa Rica.
+Contact us if you want to open an LLC as a foreigner and also need support in applying for residency in Costa Rica.